mstatt/FAI-GPT/README.md

-###How To
+## How To

   <p align="center">
-    All you need to do is get an API key from OPENAI, plug it into the sendRequest() function on the index,html page.
+    All you need to do is the following:
-    Save the file and open it in a browser.
-ALL DONE.
     <br />
+1. Get an API key from OPENAI
+2. Plug it into the sendRequest() function on the index.html page
+3. Save the file and open it in a browser.
+4. ALL DONE
   </p>